SnapperGPS/snappergps-pcb/GETTING-STARTED.md

 # SnapperGPS: Getting started

 You just obtained your first SnapperGPS receiver or built one yourself?
 Here is how to get started with a quick test.
-If you face any problems on the way, check our troubleshooting section on [https://snappergps.info/](https://snappergps.info/) or ask a question [on GitHub](https://github.com/orgs/SnapperGPS/discussions).
+If you face any problems on the way, check our troubleshooting section on [https://snappergps.info/](https://snappergps.info/), ask a question [on GitHub](https://github.com/orgs/SnapperGPS/discussions), or create [a new troubleshooting issue](https://github.com/SnapperGPS/snappergps-pcb/issues).

 ## What is in the box?